pfafman/meteor-iron-table/README.md

     [sudo] npm install -g meteorite
 ```

 Note this is not on Atmosphere yet due to alpha nature.
-I really want to re-write the whole thing to use more of Meteor and Iron Router 1.0+ featrue set.
+I really want to re-write the whole thing to use more of Meteor and Iron Router 1.0+ feature set.

 You can add it if you want by editing/creating a meteor upper level smart.json file with a "git" entry: